ADEGOK3/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints Hello, World followed by new line to the standard output
+shell script that creates a file name containing the text Best School